Shifting to Market System Facilitation Approaches

 - Relationships: As donors we need to reorient our relationships with our implementers.
 While we still need accountability and oversight, these approaches require donors to create room for risk-taking.
 We need to think about making our contracts more flexible, nurturing open and supportive relationships with our partners, and being an active contributor to the CLA process.
 We need to stand up to the pressure for quick, but meaningless results and tell a better story to our own funders and partner country governments about why this matters.
 With facilitation, it can be slower to get numbers, but then they grow quickly in the out-years and are more likely to sustain due to the way they have been achieved.

-- Monitoring and Evaluation: This is a fraught issue that needs to be resolved (read this, this, this, this).
-Very smart people are chipping away at it, and there are promising things out there (see here, here, here, here).
+- Monitoring and Evaluation: This is a fraught issue that needs to be resolved (read this, this, and this).
+Very smart people are chipping away at it, and there are promising things out there (see here, here, here, and here).
 Keep sharing and we'll get to a collective solution.

 - Coordination: Without broader coordination, the benefits of market facilitation are easily destroyed.
 Other projects, NGOs, or donors can create disincentives for the system change you are promoting, for example, by handing out free things.
 All the development players in a particular space need to understand the facilitation partner's methods, and if there are multiple facilitators, they must collaborate on how each will work with different aspects of the system.
 USAID's mission in Uganda has diligently done this with four facilitation activities in their Feed the Future portfolio.
 All related implementing partners have been educated on the approach so that they don't inadvertently conflict, and the four have highly collaborative processes.
 The harder part is getting all the other donors in the sector to create space for this approach among their respective implementers.